 Despite all the surgeries, Megan said, “He is the most happy, pleasant kid in the world.
 I feel like you couldn’t ask for a better, more pleasant child.”
 They have learned to find joys in the little things.
 Their first child was walking around nine months, something Josh said they were excited about.
 However, when Edison started walking when he was almost three, Megan said, “..we were crying, and it was a way bigger deal.”

 Josh says he is learning to celebrate the simple things with Edison.
 He said, “..the sweet things are sort of the things that we celebrate everyday with our daughter, but for him, they take more time, more development and a lot of work.”

 Choosing Apert syndrome over again

 “That’s easy.
 Even though it’s challenging.
 The challenges are so worth it..I don’t even feel like it’s a question of is he worth it.
 He is pretty high-functioning, and he’s happy and pleasant, he’s just like a normal little boy who has to have a lot of surgeries. ” Megan said in reference to if she would choose to do it all over again.

-“When you have to care for a child who requires a different kind of attention, your capacity to love is increased dramatically.
+Josh wholeheartedly agreed saying, “..when you care for a child who requires a different kind of attention, your capacity to love is increased dramatically.
 I would just tell anybody that your life changes in the most remarkable and positive way.
 There is very little downside.
 Yes, we have to watch our son hurt, and that’s the hardest part, but the happiness and the joy and the progress overshadows any negatives a hundred thousand million times over.”